mukhortov/HESH-WordPress-Plugin/readme.txt

 * New fullscreen mode.
 * Toggle fullscreen mode with F11/Esc hotkeys

-If you like the plugin, don’t hesitate to support me and leave a review :)
+If you like the plugin, please [donate](https://www.paypal.me/mukhortov/5) and leave a review :)

 == Installation ==